The Neanderthal Parallax: Religion

 The barasts have no religion and no concept of religion.
 This is not due to a simple disbelief or worldwide atheism.
 The barasts never had a religion and are not physically capable of believing in a god or gods or having religious experiences due to the structure of their brains.
 Prior to contact between the gliksins and the barasts, the barasts had no concept of a creator; an afterlife or souls never occurred to them.
-The barasts do not understand how the gliksins can possibly believe in the stories their religions tell, and are sometimes frustrated with the gliksins' insistence of the truth of their beliefs.
+The barasts do not understand how the gliksins can possibly believe in the stories their religions tell and are sometimes frustrated with the gliksins' insistence of the truth of their beliefs.
 Nevertheless, the barasts do accept religion as a part of who the gliksins are.
-The barasts also do not believe that the universe had a beginning and no believe in the theory Big Bang.
-Instead, they believe the universe has always existed, and can point to scientific evidence and verified theory to back up this belief.
+The barasts also do not believe that the universe had a beginning and disbelieve in the Big Bang.
+Instead, they believe the universe has always existed and can point to scientific evidence and verified theory to back up this belief.
 They believe that the gliksin theories concerning an origin of the universe exist because of the gliksin need to believe in a creator, and thus a beginning, which biases gliksin science so they misinterpreted the evidence.
 The story ends before any large-scale intermingling and rationalization of the two races' science can begin, so the ultimate outcome of detailed comparison between these viewpoints is unknown, though a magnetic pole reversal occurring on Earth causes a similar lack of religious/mystical belief to occur (following a surge) as human brains worldwide are affected (one result mentioned is peace in the Middle East as religious conflicts die out).